 Assynt Mountain Rescue Team is ready to respond to any call out, 24 hours a day, all year in Caithness and Sutherland.
 We respond to requests from Police Scotland to assist in mountain searches, rescues or recoveries.
 We also assist with lower level countryside and urban incidents when required.

-We have three fully trained SARDA (search and rescue dog association) dogs in our team.
-Collies Assynt, Skye and Molly.
+We have two fully trained SARDA (search and rescue dog association) dogs in our team.
+Collie Assynt works with her handler Fiona Henderson while Mollie works with her handler Charlie Macleod.
 Dogs have an incredibly acute sense of smell and can pick up the scent of a human very quickly.
 They can cover large distances in all weather with their skilled handlers.
 They work throughout Scotland, and train with us on a regular basis.

 In 2012, during her Jubilee year the Queens Medal was awarded to members of the Assynt Mountain Rescue Team who had served more than five years.
 Team members are seen here receiving the medal from Chief Inspector Matthew Reiss.
 From left to right: Fiona Henderson, Martin Hall, Allan Cunningham, Graham McFadyen, CI Matthew Reiss, Bob Kerr, Stewart MacPhail, Jim Sudd, Angus Macleod.